Full details are in “An introduction to ISO/IEC 27001:2022/Amd 1:2024” by David Brewer

 Introduction

 All new and revised management system standards conform to the ISO Directives concerning high level structure and identical core text.
 The idea is that requirements that ought to be the same for all management system standards (e.g. corrective action) ought to be identically worded – and now they are.
 Requirements that are peculiar to a particular discipline (e.g. quality) are incorporated in what is known as “discipline-specific text”.
 Full details are in David Brewer’s book: “Understanding the new ISO management system standards”.
-The third edition of ISO/IEC 27001 was published in October 2022.
+The third edition of ISO/IEC 27001 was published in October 2022 and the first amendment in February 2024.

 Structure

-The following figure shows the high level structure (blue text) together with the discipline-specific requirement headings for ISO/IEC 27001:2022.
+The following figure shows the high level structure (blue text) together with the discipline-specific requirement headings for ISO/IEC 27001:2022/Amd 1:2024.

 ISO/IEC 27001 specifies the requirements for an Information Security Management System (ISMS).
 In summary: